2015 Cleveland Browns season: Week 13: vs. Cincinnati Bengals

-The Bengals dominated the Browns in every aspect of the game en route to a crushing 37-3 win.
+The Bengals dominated the Browns in every aspect of the game enroute to a 37–3 win.
 The Browns started third-string quarterback Austin Davis, as Josh McCown was placed on IR earlier that week and Johnny Manziel was being disciplined for his antics during the team's bye week.
 Davis threw for 230 yards and an interception, while his counterpart, Bengals QB Andy Dalton threw two touchdown passes to A. J. Green and Marvin Jones while running for a touchdown himself.

-With their seventh straight loss, the Browns dropped to 2-10 and became the first team in the league to be mathematically eliminated from playoff contention for the season.
+With their seventh straight loss, the Browns dropped to 2–10 and became the first team in the league to be mathematically eliminated from playoff contention for the season.
 This marked the 13th straight year that the team missed the playoffs.
 It was also their 13th consecutive loss in the month of the December.
-The 34-point margin of defeat was the team's largest since Week 16 of the 2005 season, when they lost to the Pittsburgh Steelers by 41-0.
+The 34-point margin of defeat was the team's largest since Week 16 of the 2005 season, when they lost to the Pittsburgh Steelers by 41–0.

 Week 14: vs. San Francisco 49ers

-With the win, the Browns snapped their 7-game losing streak and improved to 3-10.
+With the win, the Browns snapped their seven-game losing streak and improved to 3–10.
 This is the Browns' last win until Week 16, 2016 against the San Diego Chargers.

 Week 15: at Seattle Seahawks

-With the loss, the Browns fell to 3-11.
+With the loss, the Browns fell to 3–11.

 Week 16: at Kansas City Chiefs

-The Browns fall to 3-12 with the loss.
+The Browns fall to 3–12 with the loss.
 With the Ravens' win over the Steelers, they are assured last place in the AFC North for the season.

 Week 17: vs. Pittsburgh Steelers

-The Steelers made the playoffs with a dominating 28-12 win over the Browns (coupled with a Jets loss to the Bills).
-The game was competitive for three-quarters, but the Browns failed to get into the endzone, scoring 4 field goals and committing 3 turnovers (2 of them in the 4th quarter, both of which resulted in Steelers scores).
+The Steelers made the playoffs with a dominating 28–12 win over the Browns (coupled with a Jets loss to the Bills).
+The game was competitive for three quarters, but the Browns failed to get into the endzone, scoring four field goals and committing three turnovers (two of them in the fourth quarter, both of which resulted in Steelers scores).

-The Browns finished the season with a 3-13 record, their worst record since the 2000 season (when they also went 3-13).
-It was tied for their second fewest wins in a season, ahead of only the 1999 Browns, who won 2 games and went 2-14 that season.
+The Browns finished the season with a 3–13 record, their worst record since the 2000 season (when they also went 3–13).
+It was tied for their second fewest wins in a season, ahead of only the 1999 Browns, who won two games and went 2–14 that season.
 GM Ray Farmer was immediately fired after the final game, along with head coach Mike Pettine, who had lost 18 of his last 21 games going back to Week 13 of the previous season.